newrelic/newrelic-node-versions/Readme.md

 ## License
 [Project Name] is licensed under the [Apache 2.0](http://apache.org/licenses/LICENSE-2.0.txt) License.
 >[If applicable: The [project name] also uses source code from third-party libraries.
 You can find full details on which libraries are used and the terms under which they are licensed in the third-party notices document.]

-## Notes

-1. Update all versioned test package.json files with:
-   1. A top-level `target` key that indicates the module instrumentation being verified
-   2. A `supported: false` key+value on any test descriptors that are testing _unsupported_ versions, see the `elastic` test descriptor for 7.13.0
-   3. All version strings are full x.y.z strings.
-The semver library requires it.